kisi-inc/kisi-android-st2u-sdk-public/README.md

 `UNEXPECTED_COMMAND` and `READER_PROOF_VALIDATION` are the errors corresponding to the internal implementation of the unlock algorithm and are mainly exposed to be able to gather analytics.

-### KisiBeaconTracker
+## Integration of in-app unlocks with Reader Restrictions

-If you want to be able to unlock Kisi-equipped doors from the application UI, you may encounter the situation where to unlock you need to know the lock's `proximity_proof` (see [here](https://api.kisi.io/docs/#/operations/unlockLock)).
+If you want to be able to access [Reader-restricted](https://docs.kisi.io/concepts/restrictions/#kisi-reader-restriction) doors from the application UI, then you need to obtain the door's `proximity_proof` (see [here](https://api.kisi.io/docs/#/operations/unlockLock)).

 To find one, you can use the class called `KisiBeaconTracker` shipped with this SDK.
 The instance of this class performs periodic Bluetooth Low Energy (or BLE) scans to find Kisi's Readers nearby.
 Each Reader is equipped with a BLE beacon emitting a signal that contains this proof.
 Whenever a tracker finds a beacon, it calculates its proximity proof and delivers it to you.
 Whenever the Reader is lost from the close vicinity (or its proximity proof is changed), you're notified as well.

+### Build Files

 First of all, add one more dependency to the `build.gradle` file of your application: